lyfar/awa-docs/docs/features/practices-list-v0-3.md

   - Treating each language as a separate card, which would clutter the catalogue.
   - Losing calmness with overly animated badges—keep transitions soft.
   - Unsynchronised follow/reminder states between catalogue and profile.
-- **Data**
+## Data
+- **Primary metric:** Starts and reminder toggles triggered directly from the catalogue (per master).
-  - Monitor filter usage, reminder toggles, follow conversions, and start rates per master.
+- **Secondary checks:** Language/master filter usage, follow conversions, favourite pins, and countdown engagement.
+- **Telemetry requirements:** Log payload versions, filter selections, follow/reminder toggles, card impressions, and start confirmations with linked master IDs.

 ## Open Questions
 - Should follow status automatically favourite all of a master’s practices or remain separate controls?